 The Equity Project Charter School (TEP)

 Classes are held in red trailers on the grounds of the George Washington Educational Campus in Washington Heights.
-TEP has purchased land about a half mile away and will build a permanent facility once the needed funds are raised.
-The elementary grades are housed at 4280 Broadway.
+A new facility about a mile away will be complete in August 2018.

-Special education: TEP has more extensive special education services than many charter schools.
-The school’s social workers, who are all bilingual, coordinate students’ services.
-The school has ICT (Integrated Collaborative Teaching).
-SETSS (special education support services) is offered during the regularly scheduled time set aside for student support so children do not need to miss class time.
-The school offers speech, occupational and physical therapy.
+SPECIAL EDUCATION: TEP has more extensive special education services than many charter schools, including ICT (Integrated Collaborative Teaching).
+The school offers SETSS (special education support services) in the early morning, so children do not need to miss regular class time.